 - Close core feature gaps experienced by user role Z

-- Treat objectives like initiatives: Consider value, effort, and other factors to decide each feature's final priority within an objective.
+- Treat objectives and initiatives like initiatives: Consider value, effort, and other factors to decide each feature's final priority within objectives and initiatives.

-- Visualize your roadmap grouped by objective swimlanes: Help everyone see exactly which objectives each feature supports.
+- Visualize your roadmap grouped by objectives and initiatives swimlanes: Help everyone see exactly which objectives each feature supports.

-- Focus on your most strategically relevant ideas: Sort/filter your Features board or filter your roadmap by objective, objective score, or objective priority.
+- Focus on your most strategically relevant ideas: Sort/filter your Features board or filter your roadmap by objectives and initiatives, objectives and initiatives score, or objectives and initiatives priority.

-Below we'll walk through a common sequence of steps for using objectives to prioritize and plan on your Features board.
+Below we'll walk through a common sequence of steps for using objectives and initiatives to prioritize and plan on your Features board.

-From here you can add a new objective, or toggle on existing objective to display them as columns on your board.
+From here, you can add new objectives and initiatives or toggle on existing objectives and initiatives to display them as columns on your board.

-Select the [+] icon to add a feature to one or more objectives.
-That way you'll be able to filter your board to see only those features in a given objective.
+Select the [+] icon to add a feature to one or more objectives and initiatives.
+That way, you can filter your board to see only those features in a given objective and initiative.

 Score feature value

-Next score features based on how well they support each objective.
+Next, score features based on how well they support each objective and initiative.
 This will allow you to sort/filter your board to surface strategically relevant feature ideas.

 Record effort estimates (optional)

-Now record effort estimates for each feature, especially those most valuable to each objective.
+Now record effort estimates for each feature, especially those most valuable to each objective and initiative.

 Set each feature's final priority

-Within an objective, evaluate each feature's value and effort (along with other criteria) to decide its final priority: must-have, should-have, or nice-to-have.
+Within objectives and initiatives, evaluate each feature's value and effort (along with other criteria) to decide its final priority: must-have, should-have, or nice-to-have.

-Optionally, you can now simplify the objective column to show just the final priority.
+Optionally, you can now simplify the objectives and initiatives column to show just the final priority.

-Use objective priority to plan what to build now, next, and later
+Use objectives and initiatives priority to plan what to build now, next, and later

-Now you can sort and filter your board for a given objective:
+Now you can sort and filter your board for a given objective and initiative: